Dhiyanesh24/Search-Algorithm/README.md

 ```
 ii)	# Find the element in a list using Binary Search(Iterative Method).
 ```
+'''
+#Program for Find the element in a list using Binary Search(Iterative Method)
+#Developed by: Dhiyaneshwar P
+#RegisterNumber: 212222110009
+'''
 def BinarySearch(arr,k,low,high):
     if high >= low:
         mid = low+(high-low)//2